maacecchini/Learning-How-To-Learn/README.md

 # Learning how to learn - Assignment 2

 **Summary**

-In this work I will discuss about some learning techniques that I have found useful during the course to attain my personal goals of being a life-long learning math related subjects
+In this work I will discuss about some learning techniques that I have found the most useful during the course to attain my personal goals of being a life-long learning math related subjects.
+I will discuss the following topics:
+.
+Illusions of learning
+.
+Sleep
+.
+Procrastination

 Focused and diffuse modes of thinking.
 Key techniques proven by research to help students learn most efficiently